atomist-skills/docker-build-skill/README.md

-# `@atomist/maven-skill`
+# `@atomist/docker-build-skill`

-Atomist Skill to run mvn tasks on Maven projects.
+Atomist Skill to build and push Docker images.

 ---